 Advance your career in environmental conservation and forest health by working as a Sierra Corps Fellow.

-Required Qualifications: Each Fellowship Position has unique requirements related to the position’s function and these requirements are included in the Host Site specific position descriptions which you can find on the left side of this page.
+Each Fellowship position has unique requirements related to the position’s function.
+These requirements are included in the Host Site-specific position descriptions, which you can find on the left side of this page.
 The Sierra Corps Program has the following general requirements:

 - Must be a U.S. Citizen, U.S. National, or Lawful Permanent Resident Alien of the U.S.